 QUESTION: We are reviewing our CC&Rs and would like input from members on board priorities, solutions, proposed changes, etc. This will give us an idea whether proposed changes would receive support before we go through the expense of sending a secret ballot.
 Can we survey members and do we need permission to publish responses?

 ANSWER: Yes, you can survey your members and no you don't need permission to publish responses, provided you keep them anonymous.

 Even though secrecy is not required, members will be more forthcoming in their opinions if they are assured their responses are anonymous.

-To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter
+ASSISTANCE: Associations needing legal assistance can contact us.
+To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.